Hear perspectives and insights to build stronger, more successful swim schools.

 John sits on the board of Gymnastics Clubs Australia and is a Fellow of the Australian Institute of Company Directors.
 He now also runs a SaaS company built for the Youth Enrichment Industry bringing everything he has learned into a system that can be replicated consistently.
 Through that platform he is currently part of a government-backed research program into keeping kids in sport.
 One that has already more than halved dropout rates in gymnastics, with research now underway into how the same approach can be applied in Learn to Swim.

-He loves learning.
+John loves learning.
 He loves sharing what he's learned.
 And he's convinced that an industry that wants to keep kids engaged has to be both people-focused and data-driven - not one or the other.

 Goldie Feinberg, Clarity Architect.
 Leading Yourself First: Clarity, Confidence, and Connection in Leadership